Lake Garda Arrival by car

 Lake Garda Arrival by Car – From door to door, our route is pretty much 700 km via the Fernpass route.
 Our driving time is usually 7-8 hours with normal traffic and no major breaks.

 Unfortunately, there have been many highway construction sites all along the route for several years.
 The A8 in Germany has been a bottleneck near Pforzheim for years.
-Starting in 2025, the Lueg Bridge near Innsbruck is also to be rehabilitated and made single-lane for two years.
+From 2025, the Lueg Bridge near Innsbruck will also be renovated and will be single-lane for two years.
 It remains to be seen to what extent the journey via the Brenner freeway will then still make sense.

 In any case, the two most common routes are the Fernpass route through Austria and over the Brenner Pass or the Gotthard route through Switzerland.
 Tolls are payable on both routes, and the same applies to the use of the freeways in Italy.